UoB-COMSM0166/2026-group-27/README.md

 Game Idea 2 |
 Game Idea 3 |

-## - Epics & User Stories
+## 2.?
+Epics & User Stories

-Epic: Exploration & Immersion
+### Epic: Exploration & Immersion

+**User Story**
-User Story As a player who enjoys exploration, I want to navigate a Bristol-inspired maze environment with local visuals so that I feel immersed in the game.
+* As a player who enjoys exploration, I want to navigate a Bristol-inspired maze environment with local visuals so that I feel immersed in the game.

-Acceptance Criteria
+**Acceptance Criteria**
 * Given the player is exploring the map
 * When they move through the environment
 * Then movement is restricted by maze walls
 * And environmental visuals reflect Bristol (examples: graffiti and brick textures)

-Epic: Difficulty & Survival System
+### Epic: Difficulty & Survival System

+**User Story**
-User Story As a player who enjoys increasing difficulty, I want the game to become more challenging across levels with environmental hazards and enemies, so that I feel on edge and a sense of achievement as I progress.
+* As a player who enjoys increasing difficulty, I want the game to become more challenging across levels with environmental hazards and enemies, so that I feel on edge and a sense of achievement as I progress.

-Acceptance Criteria
+**Acceptance Criteria**
-Given the player progresses to higher levels
+* Given the player progresses to higher levels
-When a new level begins
+* When a new level begins
-Then environmental difficulty increases (examples: reduced visibility, more obstacles) And enemies become more challenging
+* Then environmental difficulty increases (examples: reduced visibility, more obstacles)
+* And enemies become more challenging
-And the player must avoid or overcome threats to progress
+* And the player must avoid or overcome threats to progress

-Epic: Character Abilities
+### Epic: Character Abilities

-User Story
+**User Story**
-As a player, I want to use characters with different abilities, so that I can experience different approaches to playing the game.
+* As a player, I want to use characters with different abilities, so that I can experience different approaches to playing the game.

-Acceptance Criteria
+**Acceptance Criteria**
 * Given the player selects a character
 * When the game begins
 * Then the  character has an assigned unique ability
 * And the ability affects strategy and movement options

-Epic: Progression & Rewards System
+### Epic: Progression & Rewards System

-User Story
+**User Story**
-As a player who enjoys progression, I want to earn rewards for completing levels that I can spend on upgrades, so that I feel my abilities improve over time and I have a better chance of surviving harder levels.
+*As a player who enjoys progression, I want to earn rewards for completing levels that I can spend on upgrades, so that I feel my abilities improve over time and I have a better chance of surviving harder levels.

-Acceptance Criteria
+**Acceptance Criteria**
 * Given the player completes a level
 * When the level ends
 * Then the player is awarded in-game coins